EDUCATION

 • Sensory Need

-Kickstart Academy Aims
+Kickstart Aims

-Kickstart Academy is a KS4 pupil referral unit that has recently joined the Learning Community Trust.
 We cater for children and young people experiencing Social, Emotional, Mental Health and Behavioural difficulties who, having been referred through the Telford and Wrekin Fair Access Panel, are at risk of exclusion or have been permanently excluded from their mainstream schools.

-We aim to provide our students with appropriate provision and support, ensuring they are equipped with the characteristics and skills they need for a successful transition into adulthood.
+We aim to provide our young people with appropriate provision and support, ensuring they are equipped with the characteristics and skills they need for a successful transition into adulthood.
 Our intention is to motivate and encourage our learners to master the basics thus gaining the knowledge and skills to access GCSE outcomes and become confident, successful, independent learners.

 Bespoke Curriculum